SoderstromJohnR/School---Intro-to-Data-Mining/Project1/README.md

+# Binary Document Classification

-# Taken from final report
+## Taken from final report for class
 Over 200 statements were selected.
 No more than 3 came from a single chapter, or from the full source in case of smaller sources.
 Before selecting any statements, I decided to start from the third sentence of the first paragraph, the second sentence of the second paragraph, and the first sentence of the third paragraph where possible.
 I ended each selection at 15 words or the end of the paragraph, whichever came first.
 This was not always possible, particularly when selecting data from non-CS sources.

 99 statements were selected from CS sources: an AI textbook and a compilers textbook.
 More diverse statements could have been selected from CS material covering different topics.
 Statements from other CS material may also not be classified correctly as often.